hyesunyun/llm4healthcare/content/posts/foundations/index.md

 **Step 1**: First Impressions (10 minutes)

-If you are an LLM researcher for a university lab or a healthcare startup, what are important features and characteristics of a dataset that you should know before using them in your projects?
 For each dataset, spend a few minutes exploring and jot down your initial observations.
 The links to the dataset are provided above.
 You are not execpted to download and write code to understand the data.

 Quick Analysis Template: